StratifyLabs/StratifyBlog/content/tutorials/2013-12-04-Operators.md

 | 1 | 0 | 1 |
 | 1 | 1 | 0 |

-The bit-wise "not" operator is denoted in C using the ~.
+The bit-wise "not" operator is denoted in C using the `~`.
 It only has one argument.
 The output changes all the zeros to ones and vice-versa.

-p The logical versions of "and", "or", and "not" assume the inputs are either zero or non-zero and output one or zero accordingly.
-The symbols are &&, || (two, consecutive vertical lines), and ! respectively.
+The logical versions of "and", "or", and "not" assume the inputs are either zero or non-zero and output one or zero accordingly.
+The symbols are `&&`, `||` (two, consecutive vertical lines), and `!` respectively.
 The code example below illustratres how to use these operators.

 ```c++
 #include <stdio.h>